vespa-engine/documentation/en/faq.md

 This is often a problem if using [document expiry](documents.html#document-expiry), as documents already expired will not be persisted, they are silently dropped.
 Feeding stale test data with old timestamps can cause this.

+#### How to feed many files, avoiding 429 error?
+Using too many clients can generate a 429 response code.
+The Vespa sample apps use the [vespa-feed-client](vespa-feed-client.html) which uses HTTP/2 for high throughput - it is better to stream the feed files through this client.